Matthew-Hiebing/Math-Practice-101-Django/README.md

 # Python-Math-Game
 Simple Python math game for my wife's elementary students that are learning basic math.

-I'd like to eventually turn this into a game for them that they can run on their computers by following a link.
+I'd like to eventually create a GUI and host it somewhere so the game can be linked to my wife's teaching page.